mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 You know the expression, "Don't look a gift horse in the mouth?"
 This is worse than looking a gift horse in the mouth.
 This is receiving a gift horse, looking it in the mouth for *an hour*, then refusing to accept it until you receive a gift saddle as well.

 When you receive a pure housekeeping change to review, ask yourself, "Does this change make the code better than it was before?"
 If the answer is yes, give immediate approval.
 Add some notes, but make it clear that they are optional.
 If you really care about further improvements, you can write them yourself after your teammate has checked in their code.
-If you are nitpicky or demanding in your review for pure housekeeping changes, you will leave your teammate feeling like no good deed goes unpunished and it will discourage them from making these types of contributions in the future.
+If you are nitpicky or demanding in your review for pure housekeeping changes, you will leave your teammate feeling like no good deed goes unpunished, and it will discourage them from making these types of contributions in the future.

 ## Offer sincere praise